-You must provide a budget justification to support your application.
-Specifically describe how each item supports the proposed objectives, itemize costs and detail how you calculated them, and provide supporting documentation.
+You must provide a narrative budget justification to support all costs requested in your budget.
+Specifically describe how each item supports the proposed objectives, itemize costs with details on how you calculated them, and provide supporting documentation (such as vendor quotes), when applicable.

 Organize your budget justification using the section headings on the SF-424A.
 Attach the budget justification to the Attachment Form as Attachment 2.
+For each category, describe how you calculated costs (historical data, projections for new costs, etc.) You must justify outright funds and cost share.